Click one of the links below or scroll down the page to see:

 - acknowledging risk can be overly threatening

-In a recent paper, Slovic, Finucane, Peters, and MacGregor (2004) argue against the view that ” coldly rational” risk assessment is always superior to emotionally-informed risk assessment.
+Slovic, Finucane, Peters, and MacGregor (2004) argued against the view that ” coldly rational” risk assessment is always superior to emotionally-informed risk assessment.
 For example, Alhakami and Slovic (1994) found that people’s evaluation of the risks and benefits associated with the use of pesticides was based not only on knowledge but also how they felt affectively about those risks and benefits.
-Finucane, Alkahami, Slovic, and Johnson (2000) tested this ” affect heuristic” in environmental risk assessment by presenting participants with one of four informational sets regarding the risks and benefits of nuclear power.
-They found that judgments of the risks and benefits of nuclear power were changed by information designed to increase favorable affect.
+Finucane, Alkahami, Slovic, and Johnson (2000) tested this “affect heuristic” in environmental risk assessment by presenting participants with one of four informational sets regarding the risks and benefits of nuclear power.
+They found that judgments of the risks and benefits of nuclear power were influenced by information designed to increase favorable affect.

 Ask students to consider the following: “If we learned that Al Qaeda was secretly developing a new terrorist technique that could disrupt water supplies around the globe, force tens of millions from their homes, and potentially endanger our entire planet, we would be aroused into a frenzy and deploy every possible asset to neutralize the threat.
 Yet that is precisely the threat that we’re creating ourselves with greenhouse gases” (Kristof, 2007).
 What is different between a “terrorist” threat and the threat of climate change?
 Instructors may wish to follow this discussion with Harvard Psychologist Dan Gilbert’s explanation of the four characteristics of threats our ancestors faced: that humans evolved systems to respond to PAINful threats – Personal, Abrupt, Immoral, and happening Now.

-Scott Atran, Douglas Medin, and Norbert Ross (2005; see also Medin & Atran, 2004) report that mental models of nature vary cross-culturally and even show dramatic variation within populations, and that this variation has implications for environmental issues.
-In this Psychological Review article, the authors suggest,
+Atran, Medin, and Ross (2005; see also Medin & Atran, 2004) reported that mental models of nature vary cross-culturally and even show dramatic variation within populations, and that this variation has implications for environmental issues.
+In their Psychological Review article, the authors suggest,

 Our research program provides a new theoretical perspective on resource dilemmas, particularly those involving multiple cultural groups.
 We argue that how people conceptualize nature is linked with how they act in relation to it.
 In addition, we believe that cultural differences in mental models and associated values play an important role in creating intergroup conflict and, therefore, may hold the key to addressing these conflicts. (p.
 744)